 While breast implants are not permanent, as some might assume, they are designed to endure for many years.
 Hence, selecting the appropriate type initially becomes crucial in order to avoid unnecessary future surgeries.

-Both options have their own advantages and disadvantages, and one is likely to align better with your specific needs.
-Below, you will find detailed information about the benefits of each type, as well as reasons why it may not be the most suitable option for you.
-If you have any further inquiries after reading, please don’t hesitate to reach out for further clarification.
+While both have their upsides and downsides, one is likely to fit your needs better than the other.
+Below, you can learn more about the benefits of each, and a few reasons it might not be the best option for you.
+If you have further questions after reading, please feel free to get in touch.

 First, a note on safety.

-For decades, many people were convinced that silicone was not as safe as saline for implants.
-Saline breast implants are simply a solution of water and salt, the concentration being similar to that of tears, blood and body fluids.
+For decades, many people were convinced when it came to silicone vs saline implants that silicone was not as safe as saline for implants.
+Saline breast implants are simply a solution of water and salt, the concentration of silicone and saline being similar to that of tears, blood and body fluids.

 Intuitively, it does seem as though saline breast implants would be safer, as your body consists of a huge portion of it anyway.
 However, while popular belief for years held that silicone implants were related to health risks and immunological diseases, there is no evidence to support this claim today.